 The term "grievance" is broadly defined to include a dispute about a decision or action reached or taken by a staff or faculty member at Warner Pacific College in the course of their performed job duties.
 This process may also be used to address issues between students.
-This policy does not apply towards grade appeals as those are outlined elsewhere (see section on grade appeals, page 72).
-This process is not intended to apply to complaints or problems related to alleged discrimination and/or harassment that is prohibited by law.
-Any concern regarding harassment or discrimination should be handled in accordance with the Discrimination and Harassment Grievance Process described in the student handbook, The Squire, available on the Warner Pacific website.
+This policy does not apply towards grade appeals as those are outlined elsewhere (see section on grade appeals, page 74).
+This process is not intended to apply to complaints or problems related to alleged discrimination and/or harassment based on a status that is protected by applicable nondiscrimination law.
+Any concern regarding such harassment or discrimination should be handled in accordance with the Discrimination and Harassment Grievance Process described in the student handbook, The Squire, available on the Warner Pacific website.